fledge-iot/fledge/docs/plugin_developers_guide/09_packaging.rst

 Common Additional Libraries Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At the moment we have only two package exists.
+Currently there are two packages created a part of the process of building Fledge that are commonly used in plugins.

-- **fledge-mqtt** which is packed with libpaho-mqtt library.
+- **fledge-mqtt** which is a packaged version of the libpaho-mqtt library.
-- **fledge-gcp** which is packed with libjwt and libjansson libraries.
+- **fledge-gcp** which is a packaged version of the libjwt and libjansson libraries.

-If your plugin depends upon then update **requirements** variable in Package file instead of using *additional_libs* variable.
+If your plugin depends on any of these libraries they should be added to the *requirements* variable in the **Package** file rather than adding them as *additional_libs* since the version of these is managed by the Fledge build and packaging process.

 Python based Plugins
 --------------------

 - VERSION.{PLUGIN_TYPE}.{PLUGIN_NAME}
-   Fledge and Plugin version number.
+   The *VERSION.{PLUGIN_TYPE}.{PLUGIN_NAME}* file contains the packaged version of the the plugin and also the minimum fledge version that the plugin requires.
 - install_notes.txt (OPTIONAL)
-   If plugin requires any manual intervention like reboot or any setting which is required on the device directly.
-Therefore we need some notes to let user know what else is required to complete the installation of a plugin.
-And notes will be appeared at the end of plugin installation.
+   The *install_notes.txt* is a simple text file that can be included if there are specific instructions required to be given during the installation of the plugin.
+These notes will be displayed at the end of the installation process for the package.
 - extras_install.sh (OPTIONAL)
-   This is just another shell script file to avoid package lock errors during package installation.
-We can write those steps here.
-Also make sure file should be in executable format.
+   The *extras_install.sh* file is a shell script that is added to the package to allow for extra commands to be executed as part of the package installation.
+Not all plugins will require this file to be present and it can be omitted if there are no extra steps required on the installation.

 Examples of filename along with content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~